 Here are the steps to create a massing study in cove.tool.

 - Step 1: Model - Model your building masses in a 3rd Party BIM Software.
 Cove.tool has Geometry Plugins for Revit, Rhino/Grasshopper/ & SketchUp, so when users are ready to export their designs, they can find the ideal plugin and bring their designs into cove.tool.
 Remember massing studies are meant to be quick and easy, so it is recommended that you explore massing concepts in terms of simple block-like geometry.
 If you're worried about glazing placement/sizing, don't be.
-Users can explore WWR% (Window-to-Wall Ration) inside cove.tool with an automated switch.
+Users can explore WWR% (Window-to-Wall Ration) inside cove.tool with sliders and value inputs.

 - Step 2: Simulate - Use cove.tool to create a project for each of the designs you want to explore.
-Start a new project and use the plugins to export your geometry into cove.tool.
+Start a new project and use the plugins to export your building geometry into cove.tool.
 Name each project uniquely and include a .JPEG of your design in the Image Upload bar.
-Once you start outputting reports and creating studies, these details will be crucial in differentiating concepts and identifying the most beneficial strategies.
-This baseline energy page will list a variety of building performance metrics to give preliminary food-for-thought to make data-driven decisions.
+Once you start outputting reports, these details will be crucial for differentiating the iterations and identifying the most beneficial strategies.
+This baseline energy page will list a variety of building performance metrics to give preliminary food-for-thought, useful for making data-driven decisions.

 - Step 4: Optimize: If additional analysis is needed to further the process of elimination, then try the optimization tool to add and simulate different combinations of systems types, control strategies, and cost values.
 The bundles list gives the most conclusive impression of an optimized energy performance and cost premium to reach performance targets.